Updated: 06 Feb 2026 · By: Shayne Prinsloo

 Clothing & Visibility

-- Neutral/earth tones to reduce contrast.
+- Neutral earth tones reduce contrast.

 Need flies and bead sizes?
-See: Top Yellowfish Flies and Why Tungsten Beads Matter.
+See Top Yellowfish Flies and Why Tungsten Beads Matter.

 Gear That Helps With Stealth